 Ludlow is a thriving medieval market town and an architectural gem with a lively community feel, busy with events and festivals throughout the year.
-The historic town centre is situated on a cliff above the River Teme and is surrounded by the beautiful countryside of south Shropshire and the Welsh Marches.
+The historic town centre and the 11th century Ludlow Castle are situated on a cliff above the River Teme and are surrounded by the beautiful countryside of south Shropshire and the Welsh Marches.
 Ludlow is an excellent base for walking and cycling; as well as exploring the rest of Shropshire and the Welsh Marches.

 Ludlow has a reputation for the quality of its food and drink with many excellent restaurants and cafes encouraged by the areas abundance of quality producers.
 Every September the town is filled with food lovers from all over the UK, and beyond for the Ludlow Food and Drink Festival